 The only thing worth mentioning here would be that there is a slight delay (of around a second or so) between the throttle inputs and the actual vehicle start-up.
 This shouldn’t be a problem in most cases, but yes, there is a button to turn off the start/stop, should you get too concerned!

 And The Results!

-Keeping the efficient rider behavior constant throughout our course of 41 kilometers over varying road/traffic scenarios, we completed the tests and returned to some simple Math and interesting results.
+Keeping the efficient rider behaviour constant throughout our course of 41 kilometres over varying road/traffic scenarios, we completed the tests and returned to some simple Math and interesting results.
 Our overall mileage figures stood at 81.6 kpl, or let’s say 82 kpl!

 Yes, this could be surprising for many, as the Fascino 125, despite topping the segment’s mileage chart, is mostly quoted to deliver around 68 kpl.
 However, it is hard to dismiss our figures as we witnessed the entire fuelling process, took part in the Math, and in the execution of the road test!